 Building For the Future

 The project furthers our longstanding commitment to reliable, safe and affordable clean water for our region.
 The ESWSP also enhances our community through the creation of construction jobs and the utilization of green practices.
+Among the green initiatives:

 One key element in advancing the project was the receipt of federal stimulus funds.
-Through the American Recovery and Reinvestment Act, the New York State Department of Health awarded us $17.75 million in grants and subsidies, largely because our project was both shovel-ready and follows energy-efficient green practices.
+Through the American Recovery and Reinvestment Act, the New York State Department of Health awarded us $17.75 million in grants and subsidies, largely because our project was both shovel-ready and followed energy-efficient green practices.

 State of the Art

 The ESWSP is designed to be run as an extremely efficient plant with a state-of-the-art, technologically advanced operating and control system, utilizing 21st century know-how.
 This continues our long tradition of efficiency in labor to bring consumers water at the lowest cost possible.

 Security measures include state-of-the-art provisions and equipment to maximize the safety of our water supply and to reduce vulnerability to natural occurrences such as main breaks and natural disasters.
 The ESWSP is designed to preserve the purity and consistency of water delivery, improve system reliability and meet increasing water demands as our communities grow.